Highlights from the Ratings and Financial Report for DocuSign Inc. (DOCU)

 Morgan Stanley gave a rating of “Equal-Weight” to DOCU, setting the target price at $47 in the report published on October 03rd of the current year.

-During the last 5 trading sessions, DOCU rose by +4.19%, which changed the moving average for the period of 200-days by -61.54% in comparison to the 20-day moving average, which settled at $45.96.
-In addition, DocuSign Inc. saw -68.29% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DOCU fell by -7.32%, which changed the moving average for the period of 200-days by -63.10% in comparison to the 20-day moving average, which settled at $46.25.
+In addition, DocuSign Inc. saw -72.14% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading